anliridvan/NG_NET_CHAT/README.md

     ?
 Edited By (1, 2, Many) User  (Consructor Of Create Talk Option)

-  4  With OTP Register (Price Adding Purchase Price From AppStore)
+  4  With OTP Register

-    +  My Engineering Can Not Be Free Please!..
-(Eller Cebe Bey Hanım (Bebelere Beleş) Efendiler.)
+    +  ITs Free

+  5 Money Transfer With Banks APP

+    + Create BLIK SMS Request With Choosed BLIK GSM Number